liddiard/stream-editor/README.md

 ## What to run on the deployed server

-This is primarily for my own reference.
+These are primarily for my personal reference.

 ```shell
 JAIL_PATH='/root/jail' gunicorn --name stream-editor server:app